awni/awni.github.io/_posts/2017-8-17-pytorch-tensorflow.md

 *Winner: TensorFlow*

 As PyTorch ages, I expect the gap here will converge to zero.
 However, there is still some functionality which TensorFlow supports that PyTorch doesn't.
-An few features that PyTorch doesn't have (at the time of writing) are:
+A few features that PyTorch doesn't have (at the time of writing) are:
 - Flipping a tensor along a dimension (`np.flip`, `np.flipud`, `np.fliplr`)
 - Checking a tensor for NaN and infinity (`np.is_nan`, `np.is_inf`)